 If your clients have questions about LLC co-ownership, share these five important ways Pacaso differs from a timeshare.
 These can help you turn your clients’ objections into transactions.

-1. True home ownership vs. “right to use” resort timeshares
+1. True home ownership vs. “right to use” timeshares

-The most basic difference between a Pacaso and a resort timeshare is that Pacaso is true real estate property ownership of a single-family home.
+The most basic difference between a Pacaso and a timeshare is that Pacaso is true real estate property ownership of a residential home.
 With timeshares, people purchase only the right to use a hotel room or condo for a set period of time.

-Pacaso homes are single-family residences in sought-after residential communities, not condos or hotel rooms in a resort.
+Pacaso homes are residences in sought-after second home communities, not condos or hotel rooms in a resort.
 This is a fundamental difference in home type, as well as the experience itself.
 Pacaso homes are used only by owners and their guests, and are never rented.